Category: Story

 Modern Standards: Adopting AVIF and HEVC for 2026

 In 2026, old-school JPEGs are taking a backseat to more efficient formats.
 FastTool notes that WebP and AVIF formats are usually 25-35% smaller than JPEGs or PNGs of the same quality.
-When you’re resizing your library, converting to AVIF (for images) or HEVC (for videos) ensures your content loads instantly on the latest phones and high-speed networks.
+When resizing your library, converting to AVIF (for images) or HEVC (for videos) ensures your content loads instantly on the latest phones and high-speed networks.

 File size comparison between JPEG and AVIF/WebP